exhuma/python-course-basic/python-basic/slides/index.rst

         to give some context.

 * Introduction to Python
-* Playing with the REPL and Python basics.
+    * The REPL
+    * Python compared to other Languages
+    * Standard Data Types & Typing
 * Wiki
     * List pages.
     * Load & display a page.